ZenAtomsk/reading-notes-102/07-programming-with-js.md

     - **React**: User clicks on one of the buttons
     - **Program**: Find the relevant subset of images that should be shown
     - **Modify**: Shown the subset of images that use that tag

+### Script

+A script is a series of instructions that a computer can follow to achieve a goal.
+Comparable to recipes, handbooks and manuals

+To write a script, you need to first state your goal and then list the tasks that need to be completed in order to achieve it.
+1. define the goal
+2. design the script
+3. code each step

+(*As tempting as it is to start coding straight away, it pays to spend time designing your script before you start writing it.*)

+Consider how you might approach a different type of script.

+Sketch out the tasks in a flowchart

+- A scriptis a series of instructions that the computer can follow in order to achieve a goal.
+- Each time the script runs, it might only use a subset of all the instructions.
+- Computers approach tasks in a different way thatn humans, so your sintructions must let the computer solve the task programmatically
+- to approach writing a script, break down your goal into a series of tasks and then work out each step needed to complete that task (a flowchart can help)

+### **Arithmetic operators**

+JavaScript contains the following mathematical operators, which you can use with numbers.

+Basic operators= addition, subtraction, division and multiplication.

+Other operators
+- increment ++ adds one to the current number
+- decrement